Q & A: Man from Atlantis, “Invitation to Hell,” Wizards and Warriors

 Kyle

-It was a made-for-TV movie called “Invitation to Hell,” starring Robert Urich and Susan Lucci, originally aired by ABC on Thursday, May 24th, 1984 as part of its May sweeps stunting.
-It ranked 13th for the week [4].
-And, remarkably, the telefilm is available on DVD (Amazon.com).
+It was a made-for-TV movie called Invitation to Hell starring Robert Urich and Susan Lucci.
+It aired on ABC on Thursday, May 24th, 1984 as part of the network’s May sweeps programming.
+The telefilm ranked 13th for the week [4].
+It was released on DVD in August 2003.

 can you tell me the name of a television show from the 1980’s it was set in medieval times and the hero ’s name was greystone. he was always rescuing a princess in trouble. the show had magic and unicorns and i remember that how the show would end would be the scene frozen and end up in a fairy tail book. kind of like the beginning of shrek. please help i loved the show and i cannot remember the name of it. i was maybe 6 or 7 at the time. please help!!!

-The show you are thinking of is called Wizards and Warriors and ran for just eight episodes from February to May of 1983 on CBS.
-Tom Shales of The Washington Post had this to say about the series: “Children with nothing better to do may have fun with “Wizards and Warriors,” [...] but to be blunt, children should have something better to do” [5].
+The show you are thinking of is called Wizards and Warriors and ran for just eight episodes from February to May 1983 on CBS.
+Tom Shales of The Washington Post had this to say about the series: “Children with nothing better to do may have fun with “Wizards and Warriors,” […] but to be blunt, children should have something better to do” [5].
 The premiere tied for 55th in the Nielsen rankings and the show disappeared quickly [6].

 Works Cited: